DHQ: Digital Humanities Quarterly

 Technical Overview

-DHQ is published on the web using a state-of-the-art XML-based publication system.
-We accept submissions in any format, and host all accepted submissions that do not require dedicated software on the server, while providing links to any that do.
+DHQ is published on the web using an open-source XML-based publication system.
+We accept submissions in a wide range of formats, and host all accepted submissions that do not require dedicated software on the server, while providing links to any that do.
 Submissions in traditional academic formats (essays, articles, book reviews, bibliographies and so forth) are encoded in a TEI-compatible format for longevity and ease of management, but we also welcome innovative and experimental forms of scholarship and criticism.
-In addition, our web platform will support the infrastructure for ongoing blogging and commenting on DHQ publications, ad hoc reviews of the literature, and the like.
+In addition, our web platform will support the infrastructure for ongoing commenting on DHQ publications, ad hoc reviews of the literature, and the like.
 Our intent is to demonstrate and promulgate best practices in electronic text encoding conducive to long-term preservation and Internet-wide access, while simultaneously encouraging approaches that continue to push the boundaries of the possible.